 McWhinney Richards is one of the oldest firms of Solicitors and Notaries in Airdrie.
 We offer advice regarding a wide variety of issues namely matrimonial, family, collaborative law, mediation, general civil, children's referrals, Adults with incapacity, criminal law including road traffic, wills & estate planning .
 We also offer a conveyancing service .

 We are a medium sized firm.
 Our Principal Solicitor is Cheryl Brown who has over 25 years experience in family law cases.
 Mrs Brown is an accredited Family Law Mediator and trained collaborative lawyer.
-Our paralegal & office manager, Bruce Wilkie , primarily deals with wills, trusts and executries along with the day to day management of the firm.
+Mrs Brown also undertakes Wills, Executries and Powers of Attorney.
+McWhinney Richards is happy to arrange home and hospital visits if requested.
 Our team profiles can be found under the About us section of the website should you like some further information.